-▶ A mixed strategy profile p is a mixed Nash equilibrium iff $E_i(p) \ge E_i(p{-i}, p'i)$ for every player i and every possible mixed strategy p'i for i.
+A mixed Nash equilibrium is a mixed strategy profile p such that $E_i(p) \geq E_i(p{-i}, p_i')$ for every player i and every possible mixed strategy p_i' for i.

 Informally: A mixed Nash equilibrium is a set of mixed strategies, one for each player, so that no player has an incentive to unilaterally deviate from their assigned strategy.